mozilla/www.ccadb.org/cas/intermediates.md

 ## Updating Audit Statements ##

-All CA Owners are required to update the audit and CP/CPS information for their certificate hierarchies at least annually.
+All CA Owners are required to update the audit and policy document information for their certificate hierarchies at least annually.
 CA Owners are expected to maintain their intermediate certificate records themselves and to directly enter the corresponding updated audit statements via the following instructions.